 Barlow High School has a connection to the games through Sam Michener, track athlete turned bobsled pusher and brakeman.
 Small world.
 A rival runner from Idaho from a decade ago drives Michener's bobsled.
 Photos of Sam

 Road to South Korea: Oregon bobsledder Sam Michener

-The Philippines is sending one athlete to the PyeongChang games, Lincoln High School senior Asa Miller.
+The Philippines sent one athlete to the PyeongChang games, Lincoln High School senior Asa Miller.
 The Portland teen has dual citizenship through his mother.
 He learned to race at Mount Hood Meadow.
 One of his coaches is four-time Olympian AJ Kitt, who now lives in Hood River.
-Slideshow of Asa And watch Asa try to qualify on Saturday, Feb.
-17 at 5 p.m.
-Pacific time.
+Slideshow of Asa He finished 70th in the giant slalom.

 Photos: Portland's Asa Miller will compete for the Philippines in PyeongChang